 Justification: The server needs to be upgraded on a rotation to keep up with the technology changes and meet the needs of both the staff and citizens.
 Microsoft begins limiting updates to older servers as new versions are released.
 According to analyst firm, International Data Corporation (IDC), upgrading your server infrastructure on a regular schedule improves relative performance, consolidation, management efficiency and reliability.
-The project was moved to occur at the beginning of the 2024-25 fiscal year.
+The project was moved from the 2024-25 fiscal year.